physics-enthusiast/virtiofsd/README.md

 ```
 When running virtiofsd as non-root, map a range of GIDs from host to namespace.
 In order to use this option, the range of subordinate group IDs must have been set up via
-`subgid(5)`. virtiofsd uses `newgidmap(1)`, that requires a valid subgid, to do the mapping.
+`subgid(5)`. virtiofsd uses `newgidmap(1)` for non-trivial cases, that requires a valid subgid,
+to do the mapping.
 If this option is not provided, virtiofsd will set up a 1-to-1 mapping for current gid.

 namespace_gid: Beginning of the range of GIDs inside the user namespace.
 host_gid: Beginning of the range of GIDs outside the user namespace.